The Transport Finance Law Review: India

 - the owner of the vessel is liable for the claim;

 - the demise charterer of the vessel is liable for the claim;

 - the claim is based on the mortgage or a charge of a similar nature on the vessel;

 - the claim relates to ownership or possession of the vessel; or

 - the claim is against the owner, demise charterer, manager or operator of the vessel and is secured by a maritime lien.

 With regard to appeals, any judgments made by a single judge of the High Court can be appealed against a division bench of the High Court.
 Further, the Supreme Court may, on application by any party, transfer an admiralty proceeding at any stage from one High Court to any other High Court.
 The latter High Court will proceed with the matter from the stage where it stood at the time of the transfer.

-In addition, the Major Ports Authorities Bill 2016 (the Bill) was introduced in the Lok Sabha on 16 December 2016.
-The Union Cabinet has approved the Bill, which is now pending in the Parliament.
-The Bill seeks to repeal the Major Port Trusts Act 1963 and seeks to provide greater autonomy and flexibility to major ports.
-It provides for the creation of a board of major port authority for each major port.
-The Bill decentralises decision making and ensures transparency in operations.
-The Bill provides for the composition of the board and ensures that various stakeholders including railways, customs, revenue, local state governments and road authorities are adequately represented.
-The Bill defines public-private partnership projects as projects taken up through a concession contract by the board on a revenue or royalty-sharing basis.
-The appointed concessionaire will be free to fix the actual tariffs based on market conditions.
-It also envisages creation of an adjudicatory board for adjudication of disputes and looking into complaints received from port users.
+The Parliament passed the Major Ports Authorities Bill on 10 February 2021, which is now awaiting the President's assent to fully come into force.
+The Bill seeks to provide greater autonomy and flexibility to major ports and decentralises decision-making to ensure transparency in operations.
+The Bill defines public–private partnership projects as projects taken up through a concession contract by the board on a revenue or royalty-sharing basis.
+It also envisages the creation of an adjudicatory board for adjudication of disputes and to look into complaints received from port users.